 The Old City theater's holiday children's show runs through January 28.

-GIVEAWAY: Watch the Philadelphia Family Facebook Community on Saturday, December 16, to find out how to win a family four-pack of tickets to this great show!
+GIVEAWAY: Head over to the Philadelphia Family Facebook Community to find out how to enter to win a family four-pack of tickets to this great show!

 The marquee at the Arden Theatre Company may read Peter Pan, but you realize as soon as you take your seat in the F. Otto Haas Stage that this is not your Mary Martin — or even Allison Williams — version of the J.M.
 Barrie classic.
 Rather than the London bedroom of the Darling family, you see a campground, complete with a battered trailer, a bathroom building and a smoldering campfire.

 And here’s Wendy (Emilie Krause), sitting in a lawn chair, reading a book.
 And sipping wine.